 Ex financier turned hotelier, Anchalika Kijkanakorn, founded Thailand’s AKARYN Hotel Group with a mission to do things differently.
 She’s turned hospitality on its head in Thailand, introducing the country’s first boutique resort, Aleenta Hua Hin-Pranburi.
 Since then she has blazed an eco-friendly trail throughout Asia, launching the continent’s first single-use plastic-free hotel, akyra Tas Sukhumvit Bangkok.
 The dynamic founder, who was the first female – and the first Asian – Chairman of Small Luxury Hotels of the World (SLH), and one of Forbes magazine’s pioneering ‘Heros of Philanthropy’ didn’t stop there.

-Committed to a sustainable future, she set the task of turning all six hotels and resorts in the AKARYN Group onto a sustainable path to become single-use plastic free by June 2020.
+Committed to responsible tourism and a sustainable future, she set the task of turning all six hotels and resorts in the AKARYN Group onto a sustainable path to become single-use plastic free by June 2020.
 A target she and her team smashed in 2019.
 Kijkanakorn also founded the Pure Blue Foundation in partnership with the AKARYN group, a charitable organisation whose focus is to preserve the environment for future generations.
 Each resort works in marine conservation and community action projects for the benefit of local people and habitats.

 Your career started in the finance industry.
 What made you want to become involved in hospitality and sustainability, and launch AKARYN hotels?